 Soft & Chewy Christmas Molasses Cookies

-These Christmas Molasses Cookies are the BEST drop gingerbread cookies, full of molasses and spices, with Christmas M&Ms on top!
+Christmas Molasses Cookies are the BEST drop gingerbread cookies recipe, full of molasses and spices, with Christmas M&Ms on top!
 The perfect Christmas cookie for your holiday cookie platter!

 I really want to be a writer.
 I know, I know, I guess I *kind of* am one, here on this blog.
 But what I really want to write is a book, and not just a cookbook (although I wouldn’t say no to another one of those).